Fox2Code/FoxMagiskModuleManager/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement in [the telegram group](https://t.me/Fox2Code_Chat).
-All complaints will be reviewed and investigated promptly and fairly.
+All complaints will be reviewed and investigated promptly and as fairly as possible.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Community leaders may follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct, and may choose to give a lesser impact consequences at their own discretion:

 ### 1. Correction